NicklasVraa/LiX/readme.md

 # LaTeX Class Abstractions
 This will eventually be a collection of classes, which simplify the user's interaction with the basic LaTeX-classes.
-For now, only the `article`-class has been abstracted.
+For now, only the `article` class has been abstracted.
 The abstraction on the `report` class is a work-in-progress.

 ---
 ## The `Paper` LaTeX Class